 Instead of having to use the time to compare numeric figures from rows and columns, the differences between chosen datasets can be seen at a glance – and different scenarios modeled based on visual perception.

-3. Interact directly with data
+3. Interact with data directly

 By visualizing your data you can take actions faster.
 By seeing your data not only in numbers in a spreadsheet but also seeing the visualized figures, you can identify also the “why’s” and take actions based on what you see.

-Property data can be beautiful!
+Property data can be appealing to the eye

 Visualizing property related data can give better knowledge e.g. for asset managers and investors by helping to compare different datasets easily.
 It helps in picking up differences and seeing different patterns quickly.
 It reveals trends, sets data into context, saves time, gives perspective and last but not least – stimulates the imagination of the viewer.